glouw/ctl/README.md

 # Performance

 Performance measurements display CTL performance in solid colors, and STL performance measurements in dotted colors.
-Type T `int` is used with all performance measurements.
+Template type `T` of type `int` is used in all performance measurements.

 ![](images/perf_vec.log.png)

 # Running Tests
+To run all functional tests, run:

+    make

-All functional tests will compile and run with `make`.
-To run performance tests that generate graph output, run `make perf`.
+To run performance tests that generate graph output comparing CTL and STL performance, run:

+    make perf

+# Acknowledgements

+Thank you github.com/kully/ for the plotly code, and thank you for the general review.